lifelinh/Milk/Chiffon/README.md

 <details>
   <summary>Module 1 "Auto-Craft"</summary>

   This module contains toggles and dropdown menus for selecting a recipe and repeatedly crafting it.
 No user action besides configuring the dropdown options and toggling the feature is required, as it is fully automatic.
+Users are still able to craft the Anti Bee Egg and the Pack Bee with the feature, despite them being removed after the Bizzy Bees 2026 update.

   It also is possible to set pet loadout slot numbers if the user has pets that assist with any crafting stages.
 The script will automatically switch to these loadouts during the process.